Mingulay: Flora and fauna

 The last sheep were taken off the island in 2007 but there is still a population of rabbits, introduced by shepherds after the 1912 evacuation.
+In recent years, there have been reports of a small number of guinea pigs on the east coast of the island.
+It is unknown how they got there and are rarely spotted.
+Sightings remark on their long hair and thick coats, likely as a result of the different climate.
 Grey seals are abundant, numbers having grown substantially since the departure of human residents.
 Although they do not breed, up to 1,000 make use of the beach in winter.

 The flora of the island is typical of the Outer Hebrides with heather, sphagnum moss, sedges, grass and bracken predominating.
 There is but a single tree – a 2-metre high poplar on a cliff overlooking Mingulay Bay.
 Sea holly, otherwise rare in the Western Isles, has grown on Mingulay since at least the late nineteenth century, and sea milkwort, normally only found at sea level is able to grow on the high cliff tops due to the ocean spray and seagull manure.
 In spring and summer there are profusions of wild flowers around the deserted Village.

 Mingulay and nearby Berneray became a Site of Special Scientific Interest in 1983.